mganta/azure-spark-log-analysis/README.md

        Scripts is at kusto_create_table.txt

-6. Update the logstash config with the relevant parameters
+6. Update the logstash config with the relevant parameters.
+Improvement needed in the grok and filters.
+Also could use a setup involving filebeat but for now limiting to logstash.

        Sample script at spark_logstash.conf